-2.16 It is important to note that where any proposed amendments do not fall under the General Approval, the option of submitting them for specific approval is still available.
+2.16 It is important to note that where any proposed amendments do not fall under the terms of the General Approval, the option of submitting them for specific approval is still available.
 The process for specific approval remains the same as before, and submitting parties can contact the Stations & Depots team either to discuss their proposed amendments, or if they are unsure about whether the General Approval applies.

-Changes introduced to the General Approval for depots 2017
+Changes introduced to the General Approval for stations 2017

-2.17 Following consultation we introduced provisions to the General Approval to allow changes to the Equipment Inventory and Elements Inventory.
-The modified provisions for altering the Inventories allows the revision of entries in the "Description" column, but only where such revision is designed to update the description of an existing asset and does not add new items to the Inventory.
-In relation to the Equipment Inventory the following alterations will also be permitted; from "No" to "Yes" in the
+2.17 Following consultation we introduced a provision in the General Approval to allow for the removal of a station or stations from a Station Access Agreement.

-"Present at Depot" column, and an increase in the figure in the "Quantity" column.
-A decrease in the figure in the "Quantity" column or a change from "Yes" to "No" in the "Present at Depot" column will require our specific approval.
+General Approval for stations (2017) - Guidance

-- 2.18 To clarify the above, an item that is introduced into the Inventories as a new line (which does not already appear in the Annexes) will require our specific approval.
-However, it is permitted under the General Approval to revise the description of an item in the Inventory to group similar types of equipment as sub-items. - 2.19 In addition, we have removed the concept of "Excluded Party" from the General Approval as it is no longer necessary.
-We had not previously used the mechanism to exclude a party from using the General Approval as we had not encountered intentional misuse, and our audit process ensures that any errors we do identify are rectified quickly. - 2.20 Finally, we have strengthened the definition of "Depot Access Conditions" in line with changes made to the General Approval for stations, so that the General Approval for depots can only be relied on where the DACs have been previously endorsed by ORR prior to being incorporated into an ORRapproved access agreement.
+- 2.18 In addition we amended the General Approval by updating the definition of "Station Access Conditions" (SACs) to reflect the fact that many Station Access Agreements now incorporate non-standard versions of the SACs.
+This means that new agreements and amendments to existing agreements that each incorporate non-standard SACs can now rely on the General Approval, where applicable, as long as the non-standard SACs have been previously endorsed by ORR prior to being incorporated into an ORR-approved access agreement.
+However, as ORR does not currently set or review the station long term charge (LTC) at stations that incorporate non-standard SACs, we propose to retain regulatory scrutiny of any proposed alterations to the LTC at such stations.
+This means that the General Approval will not apply and ORR's specific approval must be sought. - 2.19 We also revised the provisions for making changes to the Equipment Inventory and Elements Inventory.
+The modified provisions for altering the Inventories would allow revision of entries in the "Description" column, but only where such revision is designed to update the description of an existing asset and does not add new items to the Inventory.
+In relation to the Equipment Inventory the following alterations will also be permitted; from "No" to "Yes" in the "Present at Station" column, and an increase in the figure in the "Quantity" column or a change from "Yes" to "No" in the "Present at Stations" column will require our specific approval. - 2.20 To clarify the above, an item that is introduced into the Inventories as a new line (which does not already appear in the Annexes) will require our specific approval.
+However, it is permitted under the General Approval to revise the description of an item in the Inventory to group similar types of equipment as sub-items. - 2.21 Finally, we have removed the concept of "Excluded Party" from the General Approval.
+We had not previously used the mechanism to exclude a party from using the General Approval as we had not encountered intentional misuse, and our audit process ensures that any errors we do identify are rectified quickly.

-3 Model Depot Access Agreements
+3. Model Station Access Agreements